XVilka/ibx/README.md

 of its affiliates.
 It comes with absolutely no warranty and the use of this software for actual trading is at your own risk.

+A fork of the original but abandoned project: https://bitbucket.org/ogu/ibx

 Installation
 ------------